Gracker/Friends-Circle-Demo-Apks-For-Power-and-Performance-Test/README_EN.md

 ## How to Use

 1. Run the `app` module to view the original high-performance Friend Circle implementation
-2. Run the `wechatfriendforperformance` module for performance testing:
+2. Run the `aosp-performance` module for performance testing:
    - Select any of the 10 load levels
    - Use Perfetto or other performance analysis tools
    - Analyze Trace results for optimization
-3. Run the `wechatfriendforpower` module to test power consumption
+3. Run the `aosp-power` module to test power consumption
-4. Run the `wechatfriendforwebview` module to test WebView performance
+4. Run the `webview` module to test WebView performance
-5. Run the `wechatfriendforcustomscroller` module to evaluate custom scroller
+5. Run the `aosp-customscroller` module to evaluate custom scroller
-6. Run the `wechatfriendforrenderstress` module for RenderThread analysis
+6. Run the `aosp-renderstress` module for RenderThread analysis

 ## Performance Test Comparison